wp-plugins/insert-or-embed-articulate-content-into-wordpress/readme.txt

 = Why does the upload never finish or I get a -1 error message? =

-In order to resolve this issue, you need to update your php.ini in your wp-admin folder to reflect the following:
+In order to resolve this issue, you need to update your php.ini file in your wp-admin folder to reflect the following:

 post_max_size = 50M